leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

 Use Collisions
    Enables the detection of collisions with other objects during the simulation.
-   In order for the sculpt object to collide with object, the collision object must have :doc:`Collision Physics </physics/collision>`.
+   In order for the sculpt object to collide with object, the collision object must have :doc:`Collision Physics </physics/collision>` activated.